lorey/github-stars-by-topic/example/addyosmani/using-google-text/README.md

 - [substack/node-detective](https://github.com/substack/node-detective)
   Find all calls to require() no matter how crazily nested using a proper walk of the AST
 - [earth2marsh/Ubiquity-Google-Voice](https://github.com/earth2marsh/Ubiquity-Google-Voice)
-  Hightlight any 10-digit phone number and call it with Google Voice. (requires Ubiquity)
+  Highlight any 10-digit phone number and call it with Google Voice. (requires Ubiquity)
 - [mafintosh/torrent-mount](https://github.com/mafintosh/torrent-mount)
   Mount a torrent (or magnet link) as a filesystem in real time using torrent-stream and fuse.
 AKA MAD SCIENCE!
 - [sirbrad/comcom](https://github.com/sirbrad/comcom)